 How to use a toilet seat cover

-Toilet seat covers are flushable and disposable thin sheets of paper that you pull from a dispenser inside the bathroom of commercial businesses such as restaurants and shopping centers.
-The toilet seat covers are meant to be taken out of the dispenser and placed on top of the toilet seat, acting as a barrier between you, the toilet seat, and any waste or bacteria that may be on the seat.
+Toilet seat covers are flushable and disposable thin sheets of paper.
+You pull them from a dispenser inside the bathroom.
+Many commercial businesses such as restaurants and shopping centers have them.
+One takes toilet seat covers out of the dispenser and placed on top of the toilet seat.
+The cover acts as a barrier between you, the toilet seat, and any waste or bacteria that may be on the seat.

 How to Use a Toilet Seat Cover the Correct Way